Tannakian fundamental groups of blended extensions: The determination of

 Let $X$ be an object of $\langle M\rangle^{\otimes}$.
-The map $\fu(M)\twoheadrightarrow \fu^{ab}(M)$ induces an injection
+The map $\fu(M)\twoheadrightarrow \fu^{\ab}(M)$ induces an injection

-which is functorial in $X$.
+that is functorial in $X$.
 If $X$ is semisimple, composing this with the isomorphism \eqref{eq43} we obtain an injection

 that is also functorial in $X$.
-The image of an extension $E$ under this can be calculated just like the image under \eqref{eq43} of $E$, except we skip the final step of passing to the map induced on the abelianization of $\omega \fu(M)$.
+The image of an extension $E$ under this can be calculated just like the image under \eqref{eq43} of $E$ following the procedure outlined in Proposition \ref{prop: map for Ext groups}(a), except we skip the final step of passing to the map induced on the abelianization of $\omega \fu(M)$.